-When police officer may refer offence for restorative justice process
+22 When police officer may refer offence for restorative justice process executive, refer the offence to the chief executive for a restorative justice process.

 - (1) This section applies if a child admits committing an offence to a police officer. - (2) Instead of bringing the child before a court for the offence, the police officer may, by written notice given to the chief